RKeaves/optimizing-qbittorrent/README.md

 *Additional text reference:*
 > Click “Re-Test Port Success” after making changes.
 If there’s an error, re-do the steps or seek help in forums.
 (Ensure any torrent client, like Halite, is running during re-tests.)

+> **Extra Note:** Document your router and firewall settings before making changes so you can easily revert if necessary.

 ---

 ## Adjusting Internal Settings